andrewtdunn/mapsterious_fe/README.md

 api.mapsterious.com is used as middleware for yelp-fusion calls.

+mapsterious (v2) is written in vue.js. the <a href="https://github.com/andrewtdunn/fortGreeneMap" target="_blank">og</a> was written in knockout.js

-rest api is served by [the admin site](http://api.mapsterious.com) which is written in flask
+the mapsterious rest api is served by <a href="http://api.mapsterious.com" target="_blank">the admin site</a>which is written in flask

 ## Build Setup